AegisVP/goit-devops/hw09/README.md

 5. Build, tag and upload your Docker image to your ECR.
    Put the path in `./chart/values.yaml:image.repository`

-6. Deploy the Django application using Helm:
-   `cd charts`
-   `helm install vp-dja-app .`

-7. To verify the project works, run `kubectl get all`, find service/vp-dja-app-django LoadBalancer external uri and enter it in the browser.
-Make sure to use HTTP as HTTPS is not enabled

-8. `kubectl get pods` will show a list of all running pods

-9. `kubectl get svc -A` - get all pods in all namespaces with URLs to Jenkins, Argo-CD and the project itself.
+6. `kubectl get svc -A` - get all pods in all namespaces with URLs to access Jenkins, Argo-CD and the project itself.